 Overall, Widows may not be my favourite McQueen movie but it definitely isn’t bad either.
 Perhaps you’ll find that it couldn’t possibly be more complete.

-The on screen chemistry between Thompson and Hemsworth is just great.
-I cant wait to see this new ‘international’ angle.
-It helps that it’s set in my beloved London town but really, this trailer is pretty well done.
+The chemistry between Thompson and Hemsworth is just great.
+I can’t wait to see this new ‘international’ angle.
+It helps that it’s partly set in my beloved London town, but really, this trailer is pretty well done.